KalimNoor/SimonGame/README.md

 Using pure jQuery to manipulate the DOM has allowed me to understand value and importance of utlising jquery when Maniupulating the DOM rather than just using pure JS.

-Using:
-Math.floor to create a random number
-Condtional statements to indicate a different message to the winner